HarshRajSinghChauhan/hrms-BE/README.md

 - Update attendance status
 - Filter employees by employee ID

-The system is designed to be minimal, clean, and production-ready, focusing only on essential HR operations as required in the assignment.
+The system follows a modular architecture with separate Django apps for employees and attendance, ensuring better scalability and maintainability.

 ---